 Payments to providers of the medical day care service are reimbursed on a per diem basis.
 The per diem rate is effective for one fiscal year, unless otherwise specified.
-Effective July 1, 2016, subject to the limitations of the State's budget, the per diem rate was adjusted by the percentage of the annual increase in the previous March Consumer Price Index for All Urban Consumers, medical care component, Washington-Baltimore, from U.S. Department of Labor, Bureau of Labor Statistics.
+Effective July 1, 202046, subject to the limitations of the State's budget, the per diem rate was adjusted by the percentage of the annual increase in the previous March Consumer Price Index(CPI) for All Urban Consumers, medical care component, Washington-Baltimore, from U.S. Department of Labor, Bureau of Labor Statistics.
 Any increase approved for the medical day care service rate may not be greater than 5 percent (plus, not minus).

-Effective July 1, 2017, subject to the limitations of the State's budget, the per diem rate shall be adjusted annually by the percentage of the annual increase in the previous July Consumer Price Index for All Urban Consumers, medical care component, Washington-Baltimore, from U.S. Department of Labor, Bureau of Labor Statistics.
-Any increase approved for the medical day care service rate may not be greater than 5 percent (plus, not minus).
+.Each year, Effective July 1, 2017, subject to the limitations of the State's budget, the per diem rate shall be adjusted annually-by the percentage of the annual increase in the previous July Consumer Price Index for All Urban Consumers, medical care component, Washington-Baltimore, from U.S. Department of Labor, Bureau of Labor Statistics.
+Any increase approved for the medical day care service rate may not be greater than 45 percent (plus, not minus).

 To determine per diem rate increases, the two data sources used are statistics from the U.S. Department of Labor, Bureau of Labor Statistics and Medical Assistance Rate Transmittals.
 The inputs used from the U.S. Department of Labor, Bureau of Labor Statistics include the two previous July indexes.
 The percentage change between the two July indexes is multiplied by the current rate found in the Medical Assistance Rate Transmittals to produce an amount to increase or decrease the current rate.
 The sum of the amount is added or subtracted to the current rate, to establish the new rate.
-The medical care cost expenditure categories include: Professional services; Hospital and related services; Health insurance premiums; Drugs; and Medical equipment and supplies.
+The medical care cost expenditure categories include: Pprofessional services, ; Hhospital and related services; h-Health insurance premiums; dPrugs; and Mmedical equipment and supplies.

 When the medical day care rate is subject to the limitations of the State's budget, the State Medicaid Agency and the Department of Budget and Management base Program allocations on State revenue collected and Program priorities.
 The State reviews and rebases rates annually, using the CPI.
 The State Medicaid Agency is responsible for rate determination and oversight.
-The State Medicaid agency calculates the CPI and based on the limitations of the budget and Program priorities, determines if the CPI increase will be approved or denied.
-A cost-based analysis of the bundled services offered is not conducted.
+The State Medicaid agency calculates the CPI and based on the limitations of the budget and Program offered is not conducted.

 In August 2014, Maryland conducted a comparison rate study of seven states offering the medical day care service.
-The study findings support the adequacy of Maryland's rate.
+The y findings supported the adequacy of Maryland's rate.
 The average daily rate for the medical day care service in the comparison states was \$66.23/day and Maryland's rate was \$73.58/day.
-Overall, Maryland's rates appear analogous to the service provided by other states and the pool of providers available are sufficient, based on the number of participants being served and the licensed capacity of 117 providers.
+Overall, Maryland's rates appear analogous to the services provided by other states and the pool of providers available are sufficient, based on the number of participants being served and the licensed capacity of approximately 1107 providers.

-Rate changes and methodologies are approved through the State Budget process and presented to Medicaid Advisory boards and the industry to solicit comments prior to the rates being published in the Maryland Register.
+Rate changes and methodologies are approved through the State Budget process and presented to the Medicaid Advisory boards and the industry to solicit comments prior to the rates being published in the Maryland Register.
 Once published, there is a 30-day public comment period.
 Each fiscal year, notifications of rate changes are communicated via Medicaid transmittal, to all participating providers.
-Medicaid transmittals are posted on the DHMH website for public view.
+Medicaid transmittals are posted on the MDHDHMH website for public view.

 b.
 Flow of Billings.
-Describe the flow of billings for waiver services, specifying whether provider billings flow directly from providers to the State's claims payment system or whether billings are routed through other intermediary entities.
+Describe the flow of billings for waiver services, specifying whether provider billings flow directly from providers to the state's claims payment system or whether billings are routed through other intermediary entities.
 If billings flow through other intermediary entities, specify the entities: